 Religion and Belief

-The Inter Faith Network promotes understanding, cooperation and good relations between organisations and persons of different faiths in the UK.
-It provides opportunities for sharing good practice and provides advice and information to help the development of new inter faith initiatives, as well as strengthening the ones which already exist.
+The Inter-Faith Network promotes understanding, cooperation and good relations between organisations and persons of different faiths in the UK.
+It provides opportunities for sharing good practices and provides advice and information to help develop new inter-faith initiatives and strengthen those that already exist.

-The LGBT Foundation are a national charity who deliver a wide range of services to lesbian, gay and bisexual and trans (LGBT) communities.
+The LGBT Foundation are a national charity that delivers a wide range of services to lesbian, gay and bisexual and trans (LGBT) communities.
 They believe in a fair and equal society where all LGBT people can achieve their full potential.
 Their website offers news, support, information and advice.

 All Equality Strands